The Governors of South Bersted CE Primary School

 - make decisions on the school’s budget and staffing

-- agree policies about the way the Governing Body and the school work
+- agree policies about how the Governing Body and the school work

 - decide how the school can encourage pupil’s spiritual, moral and social development